 - A2.1 In addition to the Local Plan, work is expected to progress on a number of Supplementary Planning Documents (SPDs) to provide more detailed guidance on existing Local Plan policies.
-These will need to be future-proofed so that they can also operate with updated policies. - A2.2 A need for a Biodiversity and Natural Environment SPD has been identified, to set out how the new system of mandatory Biodiversity Net Gain, in force from November 2023, will operate, as well as picking up on a number of actions from other documents including the Climate Emergency Strategy.
+These will need to be future-proofed so that they can also operate with updated policies. - A2.2 A need for a Biodiversity and Natural Environment SPD has been identified, to set out how the new system of mandatory Biodiversity Net Gain, in force from February 2024 (for major sites) and April 2024 (for other sites), will operate, as well as picking up on a number of actions from other documents including the Climate Emergency Strategy.